denten-books/plain-text/0-chapter.md

 politics?
 How would we even agree on the fact that we are reading the same text?
 The very feasibility of interpretation comes into question.

-To trace the hidden flows of textual governance and control, of the sort that Friedrich Kittler warns us about, must mean more than passive apprehension of signs indicating the "evanescent absence" of life.[^ln-lacan] I write *Plain Text* with fatigue in response to the pervasive post- or anti- humanism that grips contemporary criticism of technology.
+To trace the hidden flows of textual regulation, of the sort that Friedrich Kittler warns us about, must mean more than passive apprehension of signs indicating the "evanescent absence" of life.[^ln-lacan] I write *Plain Text* in fatigued response to the pervasive post- or anti- humanism that grips contemporary criticism of technology.
 Unlike Kittler, who once wrote that "under conditions of high technology, literature has nothing more to say,"[@kittler_gramophone_1999, 263] I believe that literature and literary analysis continue to have a voice in contemporary life.
 Technology does not